12 Ways Parents Can Contribute to Education Reform

 School reform is all about the children, isn’t it?
 So find out what exactly they think about problems, changes, and new reforms as they happen.
 They’re much more likely to give their parents the straight scoop than an stranger or informational survey.
 Share what your kids’ concerns and frustrations are: a child’s voice can be very powerful in educational reform.

 Education protests and rallies are happening in a variety of different states, and you can add your voice to them by joining your own local gathering, or supporting others far away.
 These can be a part of parent or community school reform groups, or independent.
-Whatever the source, keep your ear to the group to find out how you can participate and share your needs with the greater public.
+Whatever the source, keep your ear to the group to find out how you can participate and share your needs with the greater public, whether in-person or via social media.
+Or both!

 Although you can make a difference as a regular citizen, politicians make many of the important decisions in education.
 Are you happy with the officials who hold the responsibility of your child’s education?
 Consider whether local, state, and national politicians are doing what you would like to see in education and vote accordingly.